[A PDF copy of this webpage is here.]

 CS886: Affective Computing (Hoey)

-The AI group has discussed a few possible training initiatives to strengthen students’ understanding and involvement with “AI and society” research.
+Grossman is teaching an Ethics Module/Workshop in the MDSAI and Data Science Specialization programs, as of Winter 2020.
+The AI group has also discussed a few possible training initiatives to strengthen students’ understanding and involvement with “AI and society” research.
 One idea is to introduce a Computing and Society Option to the CS program.
 Another idea is to introduce an undergraduate research initiative, where students are given a mission (i.e., a societal problem to solve) and have to design an AI project to tackle the problem over two years.

 Workshop.
 To strengthen the research community around the “AI and society” theme, we propose to organize a workshop in April 2019 to bring together invited speakers to exchange research ideas and discuss challenges related to the integration of AI into everyday life.